 Dependency Visa and Indefinite Leave to Remain

-It is possible for dependents to obtain Indefinite Leave to Remain, provided that the main applicant obtains Indefinite Leave to Remain at the same time, or have already obtained this status.
+Dependents can obtain Indefinite Leave to Remain, provided that the main applicant obtains Indefinite Leave to Remain at the same time or has already obtained this status.
 The dependant must also have spent sufficient time in the UK over the preceding period as applicable in each case.

 Where the sponsor is already present and settled in the UK, generally speaking, the dependant must spend a probationary period of 60 months in the UK before applying for settlement.
-Dependants under the European Regulations are required to spend five years in the UK.
-During this time the EEA national must be exercising a Treaty right.
-Thereafter he/she can apply for confirmation of the right of permanent residence.
+Dependants, under European Regulations, are required to spend five years in the UK.
+During this time, the EEA national must be exercising a Treaty right.
+Thereafter, he/she can apply for confirmation of the right of permanent residence.

 How Breytenbachs can help you